Methyl group: Methyl anion

 where M is an alkali metal.

 Methyl radical

 The methyl radical has the formula CH_{3}•.
-It exists in dilute gases, but in more concentrated form it readily dimerizes to ethane.
+It exists in dilute gases, but in a more concentrated form it readily dimerizes to ethane.
 It is routinely produced by various enzymes of the radical SAM and methylcobalamin varieties.

 Reactivity

 The reactivity of a methyl group depends on the adjacent substituents.
 Methyl groups can be quite unreactive.
 For example, in organic compounds, the methyl group resists attack by even the strongest acids.

 Oxidation

 The oxidation of a methyl group occurs widely in nature and industry.
 The oxidation products derived from methyl are hydroxymethyl group \sCH2OH, formyl group \sCHO, and carboxyl group \sCOOH.
 For example, permanganate often converts a methyl group to a carboxyl (\sCOOH) group, e.g. the conversion of toluene to benzoic acid.
 Ultimately oxidation of methyl groups gives protons and carbon dioxide, as seen in combustion.

 Methylation

 Demethylation (the transfer of the methyl group to another compound) is a common process, and reagents that undergo this reaction are called methylating agents.
 Common methylating agents are dimethyl sulfate, methyl iodide, and methyl triflate.
 Methanogenesis, the source of natural gas, arises via a demethylation reaction.
 Together with ubiquitin and phosphorylation, methylation is a major biochemical process for modifying protein function.
 The field of epigenetics focuses on the influence of methylation on gene expression.